Corrosion-resistant and conductive Ti-Nb-O coatings tailored for ultra-low Pt-loaded BPPs and PTLs in PEM electrolyzers: Results

 For the ICR before the potentiostatic polarization, most coatings with upper layers deposited at $p_{\mathrm{ox}}$ of 0 and 3~mPa exhibited ICR values below 100~$\mathrm{m}\Omega\text{·}\mathrm{cm}^2$.
 Notably, coatings with intermediate Nb content and an upper layer deposited at $p_{\mathrm{ox}} = 3~\mathrm{mPa}$ demonstrated the lowest initial ICR, falling below 7~$\mathrm{m}\Omega\text{·}\mathrm{cm}^2$.
 These results correlate with the higher $J_\mathrm{corr}$ values before the potentiostatic polarization for these coatings, indicating higher surface conductivity.
-This can be attributed to a substoichiometric cubic TiO$_x$ phase with higher conductivity in the upper layer deposited at $p_{\mathrm{ox}} = 3~\mathrm{mPa}$ (see Fig.~4), which is, however, capable of limiting surface passivation upon exposure to air.
-In contrast, coatings with upper layers deposited at $p_{\mathrm{ox}}$ of 5 and 8~mPa generally showed ICR values above 200~$\mathrm{m}\Omega\text{·}\mathrm{cm}^2$ (Fig.~7c).
-After the potentiostatic polarization, ICR values for all coatings increased substantially, exceeding $500~\mathrm{m}\Omega\text{·}\mathrm{cm}^2$ (Fig.~7d), due to increased surface oxidation that impeded effective contact with the GDL.
+This can be attributed to a substoichiometric cubic TiO$_x$ phase with high conductivity in the upper layer deposited at $p_{\mathrm{ox}} = 3~\mathrm{mPa}$ (see Fig.~4).
+Unlike the metallic $\alpha$-Ti phase, which readily forms a surface-passivating non-conductive TiO$_2$ oxide layer upon exposure to air, the substoichiometric TiO$_x$ phase tends to incorporate oxygen into its bulk to increase its stoichiometry, suppressing resistive surface TiO$_2$ layer formation and maintaining lower ICR.
+In contrast, coatings with upper layers deposited at $p_{\mathrm{ox}}$ of 5 and 8~mPa generally showed ICR values above 200~$\mathrm{m}\Omega\text{·}\mathrm{cm}^2$ (Fig.~7c), as the increased oxygen content in the substoichiometric TiO$_x$ phase in the upper layer leads to its higher resistivity (see Fig.~5), likely impeding efficient electron transfer at the contact with the GDL wires.

+After the potentiostatic polarization, ICR values for all coatings increased substantially, exceeding 500~$\mathrm{m}\Omega\text{·}\mathrm{cm}^2$ (Fig.~7d), due to increased surface oxidation that impeded effective contact with the GDL.
 This is consistent with the observed increase in $E_\mathrm{corr}$ for all coatings, which converged to a narrow range.
 Notably, ICR values tended to increase with both higher O and Nb content in the upper layers, reaching a maximum of 900~$\mathrm{m}\Omega\text{·}\mathrm{cm}^2$, which again correlates with the $J_\mathrm{corr}$ trend observed after the potentiostatic polarization.

 In summary, fine-tuning the composition revealed the optimal parameters for coating performance: a lower oxygen partial pressure, $p_\mathrm{ox} = 3$~mPa, where the O content and the $\mathrm{O}/(\mathrm{Ti} + \mathrm{Nb})$ ratio in the Ti--Nb--O upper layer range from 21 to 26~at.\% and 0.26 to 0.34, respectively, and an intermediate Nb content, where the Nb content and the $\mathrm{Nb}/(\mathrm{Ti} + \mathrm{Nb})$ ratio in the upper layer range from 5.4 to 8.2~at.\% and 0.07 to 0.11, respectively.
 These coatings exhibited the lowest initial ICR and, after the potentiostatic polarization, showed reduced $J_\mathrm{corr}$ as well as elevated $E_\mathrm{corr}$ and $R_\mathrm{p}$ values, indicating effective surface passivation while maintaining a compact and defect-free surface.